a-robu/toy-api/README.md

 # What is This?

 An toy that renders JSON responses with Jinja.
-I made this because I wanted to try out the idea of creating API responses by rendering JSON in templated.
+I made this because I wanted to try out the idea of creating API responses which can be modified with feature flags or for A/B testing by rendering JSON in templated.
 My conclustions following this experiment are at the end of this README.

 # Should I use this?